CyrexEnterprise/node-learn-rethinkdb/exercises/selecting_data/problem.md

 solution.
 Also we will be throwing a random value to your solution which you will need to use.

 To access the arguments you can use the `process.argv` array of strings.
-Use the argument at index 2.
-To convert to an integer, you can use parseInt().
+To convert to an integer, you can use `parseInt`.

-`parseInt(process.argv[2])`

 To find a document or documents by some field you can use filter.